-Evanor nodded.
-“I’ll wait to tell them,” she said.
+Evanor frowned.
+“I have to tell them,” she said.
 “I’m not a criminal.”

 With a pop and fizzle, she was gone.

-Xevozz got as close as he could to the horse form his cell.
+Bevozzsh got as close as he could to the horse from his cell.
 His arm reached out and touched Surfal’s hide.
 “What’s so important about this horse?”

 “It doesn’t matter,” I said.
 “Hurry.”

-Xevozz started to glow brighter and energy began to spread from his hand over Surfal’s body.
-As this happened, the horse shuddered, and with a final puff of breath, the horse went still.
+The prisoner started to glow brighter and energy began to spread from his hand over Surfal’s body.
+As this happened, the horse shuddered, and with a final puff of breath, he went still.
 I felt my heart breaking.

 “No,” I shouted.
 “Not yet!”

 I nodded.
 Without hesitation I did as he asked, reaching out and disarming his cell with a simple cancellation spell.
-As soon as it dropped, an audible alarm sounded and I knew the Kirin Tor had been alerted.
+As soon as it dropped, an audible alarm sounded and I knew the Udirians had been alerted.

 “Okay,” I said.
 “What else do you need?”

-His physical form suddenly exploded outward, and I was thrown backward from the energy that was suddenly released.
+His physical form suddenly exploded outward, and I was thrown back from the energy that was released.
 I crashed against the ground, and from the center of the blast I was fairly confident that I saw the outline of a man sitting atop a horse.

-Then, the light faded, and I was alone, with an empty cell and a dead horse.
+Then, the light faded, and I was alone, with an empty cell and a dead animal.

-Several bright flashes went off around me, and I was surrounded by ten mages.
+Several bright flashes went off around me, and I was surrounded by ten magic users.
 They had their wands at the ready and pointed right at me.
 I help up my hands to show that I was unarmed and waited there.
 “I surrender.”